Fort Hunter Liggett UESC

 The $4.8 million self-funded UESC met Fort Hunter Liggett's goals by improving efficiency and equipment standardization across the installation.
 The design-build energy conservation measures included sitewide exterior LED lighting, high-efficiency HVAC equipment installation, expansion and upgrade of energy management controls, domestic plumbing installation, high-efficiency transformer opportunities, and battery storage expansion for the existing photovoltaic system.

 The project received a PG&E rebate of $51,270 and laid the groundwork for numerous other efficiency and resiliency projects across the installation.
-Continuous communication and collaboration with PG&E and Fort Hunter Liggett enabled Southland to successfully execute the entire project within budget, on schedule, and with zero lost time accidents.
+Continuous communication and collaboration with PG&E and Fort Hunter Liggett enabled us to successfully execute the entire project within budget, on schedule, and with zero lost time accidents.

 • Successful Partnerships